 If biosolids are to be land applied for agriculture or land reclamation the solids need to be treated by a specific process to significantly reduce pathogens (PSRP).
-The HWTP uses the following methods to meet PSRP:
+The ECWRF does not intend to land apply the biosolids and will therefore not be required to meet PSRP.
+If the permittee intends to land apply in the future, they will need to meet a specific PSRP, the Director and the EPA must be informed at least thirty (30) days prior to its use.
+This change may be made without additional public notice.